Why is it important to build an Alumni Center?

 A Net-Zero-Energy Facility: A First for CSU!

-The Alumni Center is planned to be the first major Net-Zero building for CSULB and the entire CSU system, as well as the City of Long Beach, making it a benchmark, 100% sustainable project for the university.
+The Alumni and Visitor Center is planned to be the first major Net-Zero building for CSULB and the entire CSU system, as well as the City of Long Beach, making it a benchmark, 100% sustainable project for the university.

-Where will the Alumni Center be located?
+Where will the Alumni and Visitor Center be located?

 In an easily accessible location at Atherton Avenue and Merriam Way, and in close proximity to the Walter Pyramid and the Carpenter Performing Arts Center.
 Ample parking will be available.

 Planned components include a banquet/conference center, an executive board room, a garden-like courtyard, an alumni showcase lounge and den/library featuring 49er memorabilia and alumni exhibits, Tradition’s hall and Alumni hall, and more.

 The above is a conceptual rendering of an interior area of Alumni and Visitor Center, which is subject to change